 In place of the factory marking UP/R with a counter clockwise arrow, ATA's discs have the counter clockwise arrow, but individual caps for UP and R. As much as it may seem common sense that the elevation adjustment is always on top, and the windage adjustment is always on the side, the marking UP/R can be confusing to new shooters.
 At the risk of being redundant, the ATA disc with the UP engraving is installed on top (for elevation), the disc with R engraving is installed on the right side (for windage).

 ATA is shipped as a pair of caps and discs (one with UP and a counter clockwise pointing arrow engraved, and another with R and a counter clock wise pointing arrow engraved).
 QPQ black caps can be paired with either polished or the more discreet bead blasted stainless steel discs for improved contrast with the black caps.
 Also included are two extra ATA internal O rings (ATA caps ship with lubricated O rings installed).
-Additional spare pair of lubricated O rings are included.
+Additional spare pair of lubricated O rings are available as an option.

 ATA is proudly made in USA.
 Patent pending.

 Beast blasted ATA caps and discs ETA: Dec 21, 2018

 The adjustment caps on the T1/T2 are NOT interchangeable with those on the M5.
 ATA M5 will be released in 2020.

 ATA is shipped with the internal O ring already installed.
 It is a good idea to keep the O rings (both the O rings on the base of the adjustments, and ATA's internal O rings) lubricated with silicon based lubrication.
 In a pinch, petroleum jelly can be

 used as a substitute, but we recommend using the correct lube (silicon

 ATA caps should remain stationary when the discs are rotated, though it is acceptable for the ATA caps to

 rotate 90 degrees in either direction as long as the caps still apply